KiandaBPM/docs/content/docs/platform/controls/actions/button.md

 2. Drag and drop the Button wherever you want to move it within your form.

-   For example, the 'Schedule Meeting' **Button** could be moved from where it was automatically added at the bottom of the panel to the the location where we want it to go:
+   For example, the 'Schedule Meeting' **Button** could be moved from where it was automatically added at the bottom of the panel to the location where we want it to go:

    ![Move Button field example](/images/button-move.jpg)